Kitware/SMQTK/devops/docker/smqtk_iqr_playground/README.md

 Running IQR on New Imagery
 --------------------------
-One way to use this contianer is to treat it like an command line tool for spinning up a new IQR ingest on a directory of images.
+One way to use this container is to treat it like an command line tool for spinning up a new IQR ingest on a directory of images.
 This will pick up files recursively in the mounted directory (uses command ``find <dir> -type f``):